aleximmer/Laplace/README.md

 fixed at their MAP estimates), as proposed in [11].
 It also exemplifies different ways to specify the subnetwork to perform inference over.

+First, we make use of `SubnetLaplace`, where we specify the subnetwork by generating a list of indices for the active model parameters.

 ```python
 from laplace import Laplace